mattermost/docs/source/configure/experimental-configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

 This configuration setting enables users to search documents attached to messages by filename.
 To enable users to search documents by their content, you must also enable the ``ExtractContent`` configuration setting.
-See our `Enable Document Search by Content <https://docs.mattermost.com/configure/configuration-settings.html#enable-document-search-by-content>`__ documentation for details.
+See our :ref:`Enable Document Search by Content <configure/environment-configuration-settings:enable document search by content>` documentation for details.
 Document content search is available in Mattermost Server from v5.35, with mobile support coming soon.

 **True**: Supported document types are searchable by their filename.